What Is A Tax Audit: Understanding Your Rights During A Tax Audit

 Businesses that opt for a presumptive scheme u/s 44AD but with income below the basic threshold limit Tax audit not applicable

-A business that opts for a presumptive scheme u/s 44AD but with a total income that exceeds the basic exemption limit Taxable income declared below the limits prescribed under the presumptive tax scheme and income above the basic threshold limit
+A business that opts for a presumptive scheme u/s 44AD but with a total income that exceeds the basic exemption limit Taxable income declared below the limits prescribed under the presumptive tax scheme but exceeding the basic threshold limit.

 Types of Tax Audit in India